 If you’re at all familiar with the website builder Weebly, you’ll recognize Square Online Store’s design tools.
-Square now uses Weebly as their online store builder software.
-(We also have a separate review of Weebly if you’re interested).
+Square now uses Weebly as its online store builder software.
+(We also have a separate review of Weebly if you’re interested.)

 In general, my experience with using Square Online Store was easy-going.
 For me, there was just one sticking point.
 When I tried logging in again after I initially began building my site, I had some trouble finding my online store.
 From my main Square admin panel, I would select “Online Store,” and I’d arrive at the page you see below.
 However, when I clicked the “Preview Your New Store” button, I would arrive at one of two pages.
 Sometimes I’d land in my new page’s dashboard, and sometimes I’d end up in the design tool.
 As far as I can tell, it is not possible to navigate to the dashboard from the design tool.
 This made it difficult (and occasionally impossible) to access my dashboard, which was pretty frustrating.

 In short, my experience with Square Online Store was occasionally frustrating when I was trying to locate specific features (most notably, the dashboard).
 However, once I had arrived at the correct pages, I found Square Online Store to be very intuitive and easy to use.
-In terms of ease of use, Square Online Store still has a few bugs to work out, but once those problems are resolved, I think it will be highly usable.
+Square Online Store still has a few bugs to work out, but once those problems are resolved, I think it will be highly usable.

-Square Online Store offers enough features to get most small businesses moving.
-While features on their free plan may be too limiting for some merchants, offerings significantly improve on the paid plans.
-I have to admit that overall, I am not particularly impressed with Square Online Store’s features.
-Although I think they are sufficient for getting a small online store up and running, I don’t think this platform is best for handling a large volume of online orders.
-So without further ado, here are the main features you’ll get with a Square Online Store:
+Square Online Store offers enough features to get the majority of small businesses moving.
+While features on the free plan may be too limiting for some merchants, offerings significantly improve on the paid plans.
+I have to admit that, overall, I am not particularly impressed with Square Online Store’s features.
+Although I think they are sufficient for getting a small online store up and running, I don’t think this platform is the best for handling a large volume of online orders.
+Without further ado, here are the main features you’ll get with Square Online Store:

-- Dashboard: As I mentioned in the Ease of Use section above, I had some difficulty actually locating my dashboard.
-Once, I found it, however, I was pleased with its usability.
-From the dashboard, you can access your marketing tools, insights, website design tools, and your store backend.
-In the store backend, you can find important pages like your items, orders, coupons, store emails, and settings.
+- Dashboard: As I mentioned in the Ease of Use section above, I had some difficulty locating my dashboard.
+Once I found it, however, I was pleased with its usability.
+From the dashboard, you can access your marketing tools, insights, website design tools, and your store’s back end.
+In the store back end, you can find important pages, such as your items, orders, coupons, store emails, and settings.

-- Products: Square Online Store offers a lot of functionality when it comes to listing different products.
-You can list many different types of products, including not just physical and digital products, but also donations, memberships, services, event tickets and carry-out orders (Square even integrates with Caviar and Postmates).
-In addition, you can list multiple product variants (like size and color) and allow customers to use modifiers (like the ability to add custom text to a product).
-Display your products with multiple product images, and get everything running quickly with bulk import and export features.
+- Products: Square Online Store offers a lot of functionality when it comes to listing products.
+You can list many different types of products, including not just physical and digital products, but also donations, memberships, services, event tickets, and carry-out orders (Square even integrates with Caviar and Postmates).
+Also, you can list multiple product variants (such as size and color) and allow customers to use modifiers (such as the ability to add custom text to a product).
+Display your items with multiple product images, and get everything up and running quickly with bulk import and export features.
 Here’s what a product looked like on my site when I had everything set up:

 - Multi-Channel Selling: Square Online Store syncs with your Square POS system to easily enable multi-channel selling.
 These two systems work together to track your inventory, even as you sell online and in person.
 You can also allow customers to pick up their online orders in-store.
-You should know, however, that in-store pickups and inventory syncing only work with one physical location.
+You should know, though, that in-store pickups and inventory syncing only work with one physical location.
 If you have multiple brick-and-mortar stores, you’ll need to find another solution.
-In addition, Square Online Store provides tools for creating password-protected pages.
-This means that B2B sellers can make their wholesale products only visible to approved buyers.
+Additionally, Square Online Store provides tools for creating password-protected pages.
+That means B2B sellers can make their wholesale products visible only to approved buyers.

 - Checkout: Charge accurate rates with Square Online Store’s automatic tax calculator.
 This tax calculator works for states within the US.

 - Marketing: Square Online Store provides many tools for marketing.
 One of these tools is the ability to create and advertise coupon codes.
 Admittedly, these coupons are pretty basic; you can take a percentage or a flat rate off, or you can offer free shipping.
-In addition, you can allow customers to leave product reviews, and you can sell and accept gift cards to encourage repeat purchases.
-There are also features for email marketing and collecting information via contact forms.
-Users on the paid plans also get access to Facebook ads and an abandoned cart saver.
-There’s a pretty wide scope of what you can do with Square Online Store’s marketing.
+You can also allow customers to leave product reviews, and you can sell and accept gift cards to encourage repeat purchases.
+There are also features for collecting information via contact forms.
+Users on the Performance plan also get access to Facebook ads and an abandoned cart saver.
+There’s a pretty broad scope of what you can do with Square Online Store’s marketing.

 - Shipping Features: The level of shipping features that you can access depends on your subscription level.
 All plans include the ability to choose shipping carriers, purchase and print labels, track shipments, and send order-status text alerts.
 The free plan only lets you charge shipping rates based on a few factors.
 You can set rates based on weight, order total, or item quantity.
 You can also set a flat rate for shipping or just allow free shipping.
 On the paid plans, however, you get access to much more accurate real-time shipping rates with FedEx, UPS, and USPS.

-- SEO Tools: Square Online Stores include a number of SEO tools, including an optimized HTML format and mobile-friendly design.
+- SEO Tools: Square Online Store comes with a number of SEO tools, including an optimized HTML format and mobile-friendly design.
 You can also add permalinks, SEO titles, and SEO descriptions to your products.

-- Reports & Analytics: In order to access Square Online Store’s insights, you have to be on a paid plan.
+- Reports & Analytics: To access insights from Square Online Store, you have to be on the Performance plan.
 These insights give you a look into your unique visits, page views, average pages per unique visit, and more.

 From this starting point, you can add website pages to build out your site.
 Each webpage is essentially a collection of content blocks.
-In order to change your layout, you can add, remove, and rearrange these blocks.
-These blocks make it really easy and fast to get started with your site.
+To change your layout, you can add, remove, and rearrange these blocks.
+The blocks make it easy and fast to get started with your site.
 Take a look at a few options below:

 While these content blocks certainly have their advantages, they aren’t the perfect tool, particularly for those who have a specific vision for their site.
-When you go to edit each content block, you’ll notice a number of limitations.
+When you go to edit each content block, you’ll notice some limitations.

 There are a few other limitations that you should keep in mind as you consider Square Online Store.
-In order to add a piece of content to your site, you have to select one of Square Online Store’s pre-made content blocks.
+To add a piece of content to your site, you have to select one of Square Online Store’s premade content blocks.
 You can’t simply add a text box to your website; you have to add an entire block.
-In addition, there are no tools available for editing HTML or CSS.
-This means that you cannot use web developers or designers to adjust the code of your site.
+Also, there are no tools available for editing HTML or CSS.
+That means you cannot use web developers or designers to adjust the code of your site.
 All of the changes have to be made in the design tool.

 Again, there are advantages and disadvantages to Square Online Store’s web design.
 Although the tools are easy to use (and make it quick to set up your site), they are not very customizable, which may be frustrating for some.
 Keep in mind your own needs and priorities as you consider Square Online Store.